 - Students make a firmer connection with someone who will be a support to them to stay in school.

 - The supporters hear that the program values the support they give their students.

-- The writing will be displayed for the weeks and months to come, and many people will see and comment on it, usually positively.
+- The writing will be displayed in the supporter’s home for the weeks and months to come, and many people will see and comment on it, usually positively.

 - Putting on the event builds teamwork in the class, and helps people get to know and trust each other.

 - Students get a chance to make a connection with program administration and support staff.

 - Support staff get a better idea of who the students are, and what their needs are.

 - Administration pays attention to the instructor who brings so much positive attention to the program.